 Decent and predictable performance with rideable components at $1,599?
-Sounds like a good value to us.
+That sounds like a good value to us.
 While the Kobain doesn't blow us away with any performance characteristic, it is a solid all-around bike.

-More powerful brakes would be high on the upgrade list.
-Shimano Deore brakes would offer superior performance.
-A Deore brakeset can be found online for approximately $80.
+More powerful brakes would also be high on the upgrade list.
+Shimano Deore brakes would offer superior performance, and a Deore brakeset can be found online for approximately $80.
 This upgrade would be even more potent when paired with more aggressive rubber.

 The fork would be an obvious target for an upgrade.
 The catch?
 This can be an expensive endeavor.
 Expect to spend upwards of $500 on a worthwhile upgrade.

 The Kobain can handle a little bit of everything.

 The Devinci Kobain Deore is a dependable hardtail at an attractive price tag.
 While there is no denying the build kit has some lowlights, performance is solid.
 This well-rounded bike performs respectably on all areas of the trail, making it a viable option for the price conscious consumer.